 New for 2014

 We have issued new syllabus repertoire lists for all Woodwind subjects: Recorder, Flute, Oboe, Clarinet, Bassoon and Saxophone.
-These new lists will be valid in exams from 1 January 2014.
+These new lists are now valid in exams.

 All the other Woodwind requirements (scales and arpeggios, sight-reading and aural tests) remain unchanged.